madebykind/madebykind-v3/content/work/unesco.md

 ---
-draft: false
-heading: Ensuring access to education for millions of children
+# Meta
+date: 2023-06-28T12:26:29.707Z
+weight: 2
-title: User-centred discovery and digital knowledge base for UNESCO - Kind
+title: User-centred discovery and digital knowledge base for UNESCO
 description: A global user-centred design process that led to the delivery of a digital repository of resources to ensure education in emergencies
-date: 2023-06-28T12:26:29.707Z
-cover_img: images/work-unesco-refugees.jpg
-cover_img_alt: Three child refugees in a tent Kabul
-intro: UNESCO, the United Nations Educational, Scientific and Cultural Organisation, promotes peace and security through international cooperation in education, sciences, culture, communication, and information.
-Their mission is to foster global citizens who are free of hate and intolerance, to provide quality education for all, and to strengthen bonds between nations through cultural heritage.
-key_stat: null
+sector: for-people
 topics:
-  - Illustration
-  - Research and analysis
+  - services/brand/visual-identity
-  - User-centred Design
+  - services/digital/user-centred-design
-external_link:
-icon: unesco-logo
-teaser_text: A global user-centred design process
 services:
   - brand
   - digital
 related_work:
-  - chapter
-  - rewilding-britain
+  - work/chapter
-  - jackson-crane
+  - work/rewilding-britain

-weight: 2
-key_stat:
+# Content
+heading: Ensuring access to education for millions of children
+intro: UNESCO, the United Nations Educational, Scientific and Cultural Organisation, promotes peace and security through international cooperation in education, sciences, culture, communication, and information.
+Their mission is to foster global citizens who are free of hate and intolerance, to provide quality education for all, and to strengthen bonds between nations through cultural heritage.
+# why:
+#   text:
+#   person:
+# impact:
+#   text:
+#   stats:
-  - 224-unesco
+#     -
+#   img: images/.jpg
+#   img_alt:

+# Header
 banner_type: standard
 banner_icon: unesco-logo
 banner_img: images/work-unesco-school.jpg
 banner_img_alt: Children at desks in a school, working with blue pens.
 One child is looking directly at the camera

+# Page nav
 toc: true

+# Teaser content
+cover_img: images/work-unesco-refugees.jpg
+cover_img_alt: Three child refugees in a tent Kabul
+icon: unesco-logo
+client: UNESCO
+impact_teaser:
+  text: Improve **access to education** for over 200m children
+  images:
+    - img: images/work-unesco-school.jpg
+      alt: Children at desks in a school, working with blue pens.
+One child is looking directly at the camera
+    - img: images/work-unesco-refugees.jpg
+      alt: Three child refugees in a tent Kabul
+  caption: Global user-centred design process and knowlege base

+# @TODO: Remove this once these teasers have been replaced
 teaser:
   title: Ensuring access to education for millions of children
   description: A global user-centred design process that resulted in the delivery of a digital report and knowledge base to support governments in strengthening the systems that provide education, in preparation for emergencies such as conflict or natural disaster